ThinkalVB/RTDS-Server/README.md

 Port number and thread count can be passed as arguments -p and -t (ex: rtds -p349 -t8).
 Use #define PRINT_LOG to enable logging and #define PRINT_DEBUG_LOG for debug logs.
 Use #define OUTPUT_DEBUG_LOG to print the logs to the console output stream.
-RTDS supports both IPv4 and IPv6.
+RTDS supports both IPv4 and IPv6[Not Tested].
 IPv6 can be targeted using #define RTDS_DUAL_STACK at compile time.

 ## Built And Test